 Experts have Agreed On The Best Ways to Prevent Concussion

-A concussion is a brain injury; the only known cure for brain injury is prevention.
-While helmets can protect against skull fractures and more serious brain injuries, they cannot prevent a concussion; therefore, it is vitally important to be well-informed about how to prevent a concussion.
-Many products such as headbands, mouth guards, and helmets have claimed to prevent concussions.
-As of right now, none of those claims have been substantiated.
+A concussion is a brain injury; the only known cure is prevention.
+Helmets can protect against skull fractures and more serious brain injuries but cannot prevent a concussion; therefore, it is vitally important to be well-informed about prevention.
+Many products have claimed to prevent concussions but none have been substantiated.

 Concussion Signs and Symptoms

 There are a wide variety of signs and symptoms associated with concussions.
-No two concussions are the same and individuals may have some of the symptoms but not all of them.
+No two concussions are the same and individuals may experience only some of the symptoms.
 Symptoms may not show up immediately; they may be noticed a few hours or days later.
 Exertion exacerbates symptoms.
 Remember: if a concussion is suspected, the athlete should be immediately removed from play!

 Baseline Assessments/Cognitive Testing

 Pre-season cognitive baseline testing is relatively new to youth sports.
-It is typically a short computerized test administered prior to the beginning of the season that measures selected brain processes and scores the test for each individual athlete; this establishes the athlete's baseline.
-If it is suspected that the athlete may have sustained a concussion during the season, s/he can take a re-test.
-The computer software will compare the baseline score to the re-test score and alert the clinician that there has been a reliable change in the score.
+Typically a short computerized test administered prior to the beginning of the season, it measures selected brain processes and scores the test for each athlete to establish the athlete's baseline.
+If a concussion is suspected during the season, s/he can re-test.
+The computer software compares the baseline score to the re-test score and alerts the clinician of a reliable change in the score.
 Computerized cognitive testing can also...